hashbangcode/drupal-services-talk/src/slides.md

 ## Tagged Services - Events

-- The simplest tagged service is the event handler.
+- The simplest tagged service is the event subscriber.
 - This service will be triggered when events happen.

 ```yml